valokardin/creamlinux/README.md

 The list of "supported" DLCs is stored in `cream_api.ini`.
 If you want to test creamlinux on a new game or a new DLC has just come out, you can add more entries here manually.

+If that doesn't work, please check the Troubleshooting section below.

 ## Building from source
 0. Ensure you have all build dependencies installed:
 - On Ubuntu: `build-essential` `gcc-multilib` `g++-multilib` `cmake` `git`